 William is also skilled in complex investment modelling processes, such as asset/liability matching and savings projections tools in the context of the New Zealand regulatory environment.
 He plays a key role in developing and maintaining MJW’s capital markets model, which provides forecasts for future investment return and risk.

 Ben Trollip is an actuary specialising in providing investment consulting advice to superannuation schemes, charitable trusts, and other institutional investors.
 He provides advice on a wide array of investment matters including the development of investment objectives, strategic asset allocation, manager selection and monitoring, and asset/liability modelling.
 In addition, he advises on issues such as currency hedging policy, asset rebalancing policy, and governance issues.

-Ben began his career Melville Jessup Weaver before moving to our alliance partner, Willis Towers Watson, where he worked within the Sydney based manager research team.
+Ben began his career Melville Jessup Weaver before moving to our alliance partner, WTW, where he worked within the Sydney based manager research team.
 In this role, Ben researched investment managers in Australia, Asia, Europe and the USA.
-He was intimately involved in setting Willis Towers Watson’s research view and working with clients in selecting and developing investment mandates to suit their needs.
+He was intimately involved in setting WTW’s research view and working with clients in selecting and developing investment mandates to suit their needs.
 Ben has assisted clients ranging in size to over $40 billion in assets under management.

 Ben has written papers on a range of topics including Centralised Portfolio Management and Small Cap Equities, and has presented on topics such as Smart Beta.

 Bernard Reid is an actuary with extensive experience in all aspects of superannuation and investment consulting.
 He has advised many New Zealand superannuation schemes in areas such as benefit design, actuarial issues, investment strategy, IAS19 and FASB accounting.